MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-insights.md

 :::image type="content" source="media/real-time-marketing-effectiveness-analytics-dashboard.png" alt-text="Customer Insights - Journeys effectiveness analytics dashboard." lightbox="media/real-time-marketing-effectiveness-analytics-dashboard.png":::

-Sometimes it's required to consume marketing interaction data outside of the in-app experiences.
+Sometimes users need to consume marketing interaction data outside of the in-app experiences.
 This could mean the creation of reports or integration with other systems.
 Outbound marketing provides a mechanism to export this data to an Azure Blob storage and sample Power BI reports.
-This has allowed customers to also build their own custom reports or integration pipelines.
+This allows customers to also build their own custom reports or integration pipelines.

 For custom reporting in real-time journeys, you can now effortlessly create custom Power BI reports tailored to your business needs or export your data using Microsoft Fabric capabilities.
 Learn more: [Build custom reports using Microsoft Fabric integration](fabric-integration.md).
 With this capability, you have even more options to consume data with more data sources in your reports.
 While the data models are the same between outbound marketing and real-time journeys, existing custom reports and pipelines must be reconfigured to use the new data sources in Microsoft Fabric.